-If you believe you did not provide an example of the best response to one of the queries, please explain it immediately.
+If you believe you did not provide examples of the best response to one of the queries, please explain it immediately.

-If the interviewer specifically instructed you to call him on a specific day, do so.
+If the interviewer specifically instructed you to call them on a specific day, do so.

 The great news is that the more forms you send, so more phone interviews you will get, interviews you will have, and positions you will be offered.

 The Most Important Part of your Phone Interview: Your Voice

 You might not consider your voice quality before a phone interview, but you should.
 In that interaction, interviewers pay close attention to your voice: do you seem alert?
 Confident?
 Enthusiastic?

 Warm Up Your Voice Before the Interview

 Talk to someone else around an hour before your interview to build up your voice.

-You can even sing if you enjoy it.
-Choose a music that gets you pumped up and makes you feel great so that it not only wakes up your voice but also boosts your level of energy before the call.4
+Choose music that gets you pumped up and makes you feel great so that it not only wakes up your voice but also boosts your level of energy before the call.

 Get a Glass of Water

-Remember not to add ice in your water.
-The tinkling of ice in your glass will be audible to the person you’re conversing with, leading them to believe you’re sipping Scotch on the rocks rather than plain water.
+Remember not to add ice to your water.
+The tinkling of ice in your glass will be audible to the person you’re conversing with, which could lead them to believe you’re sipping Scotch on the rocks rather than plain water.